 • Customer Connect: https://childsupport.ca.gov/customer-connect/

 • For updated information from Placer County Superior Court, visit: http://www.placer.courts.ca.gov/

 The Communications and Public Affairs Office is the information link between all county departments providing information to residents, news media, community groups, county employees and others.

 Sign up to receive emergency alerts for all the places you care about

 For media requests and inquiries, call 530-886-4646

-Please note that our eServices digital suite continues to be available to keep your projects moving where you can submit applications for residential and commercial development projects.
-You can also look up zoning requirements, apply for permits and more from the comfort of your home or business.
+Please note that our eServices digital suite continues to be available to keep your projects moving.
+Here you can electronically submit applications for residential and commercial development projects.
+You can also look up zoning requirements, review permit history, and more from the comfort of your home or business.
 Anywhere, anytime, online. https://www.placer.ca.gov/eservices